open-austin/indigent-defense-stats/README.md

 The command `poetry run python src/combine_parsed.py` will run a script to combine html files into a .json in an s3 bucket.
 Currently this is running daily on a shell script, on only 1000 files as an example to see schema for Athena.

+# texas_county_data.csv

+- We are storing portal pages and relevant metadata here.
+For post-2017 pages, please use the direct url to the search page as the portal link, for example: `https://jpodysseyportal.harriscountytx.gov/OdysseyPortalJP/Home/Dashboard/26`